mothur/mothur.github.io/_wiki/normalize.shared.md

 There may only be a couple of lines in your OTU data that you are interested in finding the normalized abundance for.
 There are two options.
-You could: (i) manually delete the lines you aren\'t interested in from your list file; (ii) or use the label option.
+You could: (i) manually delete the lines you aren't interested in from your list file; (ii) or use the label option.
 To use the label option with the normalize.shared() command you need to know the labels you are interested in.
 If you want the normalized abundance for the